EkaterinaBolotskaya/LAPS_dir--hdf5/README.md

 The project consists of four main functions:

 ### 1.1 **LAPS_1_empty_dir_create_delete.py**
 !!!
-This will DELETE your data
+This will DELETE your data!

    This function creates an empty directory structure based on the provided JSON schema file.
    The directory structure will be created in an empty folder.